dapplink-labs/wallet-chain-node/README.md

 ### 4.commit PR

-Have a pr on your github and submit it to the snow repository
+Have a pr on your github and submit it to the savour-hd repository

 ### 5.review